Programming

 The three central pillars haven’t changed when programming with the ABAP RESTful application programming model: there’s still clear separation between the database layer, the business logic layer, and the UI layer.
 However, in each case how you go about programming has changed to a lesser or greater extent, so let’s talk about the changes to each layer in turn.

-Changes to Database Layer
+Changes to RAP Database Layer

 The main change here is that you can no longer use SELECT statements to access database tables in the core ERP system like KNA1.
 For your own Z tables, you can keep using SELECT or UPDATE because they live in the same database as your cloud ABAP code.